-Top 10 Best Bitcoin Movies And Documentaries to Watch in 2019
+Top 10 Best Bitcoin Movies And Documentaries in 2023

-Since bitcoin started to make headlines in mainstream media in 2013, more and more documentaries have been produced to cover this new technological revolution.
-In this guide, you will discover the best bitcoin movies and documentaries that you can watch if you want to learn more about bitcoin and its impact on the world.
+Since bitcoin started to make headlines in mainstream media, more and more documentaries have been produced to cover this new technological revolution.
+In this guide, you will discover the best bitcoin movies and documentaries you can watch.

 Banking on Bitcoin

 Banking on Bitcoin is one of the most popular bitcoin movies.
 The 83-minute long documentary takes an in-depth look at what bitcoin is and how it will shape people’s lives.
-It explores how money is involved in centralised systems like banks and how it became corrupt, non-functional and ineffective.
-‘Banking on Bitcoin’ seeks to let viewers know why bitcoin is a good alternative to money and that it is the only honest money that is free from corruption or tampering of any form.
+It explores how money is involved in centralised systems like banks and how it became corrupt, non-functional, and ineffective.
+‘Banking on Bitcoin’ seeks to let viewers know why bitcoin is a good alternative to money.
+Moreover, it explains that it is the only honest money – free from corruption or tampering.

 If you want to know why so many people believe in the future of bitcoin, watch Banking on Bitcoin.